How To Make Money Using Patreon

 Per Month vs. Per Thing

-One of the first things you need to decide is whether you’re going to charge “per month” or “per thing”.
+One of the first things you need to decide on how to make money using Patreon is whether you’re going to charge “per month” or “per thing”.
 Most people charge per month, and patrons seem to prefer that setup because they know exactly how much they will be charged, and when it will happen.

 Patreon even specifically states in their documentation that 80% of creators are on the “per month” plan.
 Their golden rule is that if you are releasing 4+ pieces of content per month to your patrons that you should choose the monthly option.